Opinion | Sputtering GOP opposition has given Democrats a big opening. Will they take it?

 This is no way to make laws.
 And what’s even worse is that it’s happening at a moment when Republicans — who in the past have been nothing if not skilled at undermining, vilifying, and sabotaging Democratic presidents — have seldom looked more feckless.

 If I asked you to explain the Republican case against the covid relief bill, what would you say?
 Well, they think it’s too expensive, and they’d rather not give too much help to states and localities.
-But their arguments against it seem half-hearted, anemic, almost resigned.
+But their arguments against it seem halfhearted, anemic, almost resigned.
 In fact, that’s how you could describe much of the Republican opposition to the Biden presidency as a whole.

-This presents an extraordinary opportunity for Biden and congressional Democrats, if they can see their way clear to take advantage of it.
+This presents an extraordinary opportunity for Biden and congressional Democrats if they can see their way clear to take advantage of it.

 This ought to be a moment when the GOP is back in its comfort zone.
-It’s not a party built for governing; Republicans don’t have much of a policy agenda, their leaders are much more skilled at obstruction than at passing laws, and they have an enormous propaganda machine with a talent for creating fear and outrage.
+It’s not a party built for governing; Republicans no longer have much of a policy agenda, their leaders have become much more skilled at obstruction than at passing laws, and they have an enormous propaganda machine with a talent for creating fear and outrage.
 The party’s specialty is opposition.

 So with Democrats in charge, Republicans should be in flow, controlling the field and dominating the conversation.
 Yet that’s not what’s happening at all.
 In fact, Republicans seem unable to find their opposition mojo.

-One of the things they’ve always done in the past is cast every new Democratic or liberal move as a harbinger of an impending apocalypse.
+One of the things they’ve done in the past is cast every new Democratic or liberal move as a harbinger of an impending apocalypse.
 Obamacare, they said in 2010, would destroy the American health care system.
 If gay people are allowed to marry, they said in 2004, the result would be the end of families and the breakdown of society.
-The predictions proved ludicrously wrong, but at the time they were highly effective means of organizing.
+Both predictions proved ludicrously wrong, but at the time, they were highly effective means of motivating opposition.

 Today you can still find such rhetoric, but you have to look for it.
-Social conservatives are getting exercised about transgender rights — but much of the party seems uninterested in taking up this rallying cry.
+Social conservatives are getting exorcised about transgender rights — but much of the party seems uninterested in taking up this rallying cry.
 There’s plenty of apocalyptic rhetoric on Fox News, but it isn’t doing much to affect the rest of the debate (and Fox’s greatest influence comes when it shapes mainstream news coverage).

-It’s partly because they just haven’t been able to take the hatred and fear their hard-core base feels for Biden and scale it up and out, which then affects their ability to whip up frenzied opposition to the things he’s trying to do.
+It’s partly because they just haven’t been able to take the hatred and fear their hardcore base feels for Biden and scale it up and out, which then affects their ability to whip up frenzied opposition to the things he’s trying to do.
 And the broader context matters, too: When we’re caught in a pandemic and an economic crisis, only so many people will get worked up about whether a transgender girl is allowed to play softball.

 That gives Democrats the chance to move forward confidently with their agenda, an agenda that is enormously popular.
-Yet some in the party are still in the grip of the insane belief that it’s more important to retain a Senate procedure whose purpose is to thwart progress than to pass laws that solve problems.
+Yet some in the party are still in the grip of the nonsensical belief that it’s more important to retain a Senate procedure whose purpose is to thwart progress than to pass laws that solve problems.

 In every American state legislature and in most every legislature around the world, if there’s majority support for a bill, it passes.
 In almost all cases supermajorities are only required, if ever, on things like constitutional amendments.